Frequently Asked Questions

 The words are often used interchangeably and there is a lot of overlap between them.
 Counseling tends to focus on what is going on right now and how you can best cope with day to day life.
 Psychotherapy or "therapy" tends to focus on understanding and changing long held patterns of thinking, feeling, and behavior that are leading you to have difficulty right now.
 Therapy often requires exploring the past as well as the present.
 Often students will engage in both over the course of treatment.
 Whether your sessions with a counselor are more counseling or more psychotherapy depends on many factors, including the type of problem you are experiencing, what your counselor believes will be most helpful and what you want to get out of the experience.

 What can I do if I'm not ready for counseling?

-You can come in for an initial intake and can let the intake counselor know that you are just looking for suggestions and are not ready for counseling.
+You can come in for an initial assessment and let your counselor know that you are just looking for suggestions and are not ready for counseling.
 Then other options can be discussed.
 There are lots of other ways to work on your problems.
 You can talk to friends and family, ask others for advice, write in a journal, or read books or pamphlets.
 We have a number of pamphlets in our waiting room on a variety of topics you might find helpful.
 You can also go to the Self-Help web page.
 Often students come to counseling when they have tried these things and found the problem still exists.